blongden73/macrame/pages/contact.md

   **[submissions@macrame.tv](mailto:submissions@macrame.tv)**

+  ###### We receive a high volume of submissions, so please don’t be upset if you don’t hear back from us.
 footer: We receive a high volume of submissions, so please don’t be upset if you don’t hear back from us.
 ---